haandol/honey/README.md

 2. Open settings.py
 3. Set `SLACK_TOKEN`.
 You can set `REDIS_URL` if it's available.
 4. Run `$python robot.py`
+5. Invite your bot to the channel `/invite @honey`

 ### Play with it on the Slack